 To this end, we collected data on species abundance, quantitative plant functional traits and hydrology from 15 sites distributed across south-eastern Australia.
 This study asked two questions: 1.) is functional diversity related to frequency and magnitude of flooding disturbance, and 2.) is functional diversity related to variability in seasonal water availability within the riparian zone?

 We were able to confirm that metrics describing both flooding disturbance and patterns of water availability exhibit strong relationships with functional diversity within riparian vegetation communities of south-eastern Australia.
-The key finding of this study is functional heterogeneity in these systems tends to be associated with variability in hydrological conditions and the intensity of rare, high magnitude flooding events, rather than normal patterns of flow.
+The key finding of this study is functional heterogeneity in these systems tends to be associated with variability in hydrological conditions and the intensity of rare, high magnitude flooding events, rather than average patterns of flow.

 Our study highlights the importance of extreme flooding events and patterns of water availability as determinants of community composition in riparian vegetation.
 These ecohydrological relationships may have significant consequences for plant communities experiencing alterations to hydrology caused by anthropogenic flow modification and the changing climate.